ejlopezmor/ML-Applied/README.md

 # ML-Applied
-Machine Learning Models applied in different problems like forecasting sales
+This repository contain scripts of Machine Learning applied to different context like forecasting multivariate.